Lot in Islam: Family

-Qur'anic narrative
+Quranic narrative

-The Qur'an states that one day, a group of angels visited Abraham as guests in the guise of men in order to inform him of the fact that his wife Sarah was pregnant with Isaac.
+The Quran states that one day, a group of angels visited Abraham as guests in the guise of men in order to inform him of the fact that his wife Sarah was pregnant with Isaac.
 While there, they also told him that they had been sent by God to the "guilty people" of Lut to destroy them with "a shower of stones of clay".
 Lut and those who believed in him, were to be spared, but his wife was to die in the destruction, with the angels stating that "she is of those who lag behind".
-The Qur'an also draws upon Lot's wife as an "example for the unbelievers" as she was married to a righteous man but refused to believe in his message and was thus condemned to Hell.
+The Quran also draws upon Lut's wife as an "example for the unbelievers" as she was married to a righteous man but refused to believe in his message and was thus condemned to Hell.

 The people of the twin cities transgressed against the bounds of God.
-According to the Qur'an, their sins included inhospitality and robbery.
+According to the Quran, their sins included inhospitality and robbery.
 They hated strangers and robbed travellers, apart from other abuses and rape.
 It was their sin of sexual misconduct as well which was seen as particularly egregious, with Lut strongly chiding them for approaching men with sexual desire instead of women.
 Lut told and tried to help them to abandon their sinful ways, but they ridiculed him and threatened to evict him from the cities.
 Lut prayed to God and begged to be saved from the consequences of their sinful acts.